Ayham Hisham

-Ayham Hisham Abdel Mon'em Mohammad (أيهم هشام عبد المنعم محمد; born 14 August 2004) is a Jordanian professional footballer who plays as a left-winger for Jordanian Pro League side Shabab Al-Ordon and Jordan U-23.
+Ayham Hisham Abdel Mon'em Mohammad (أيهم هشام عبد المنعم محمد; born 14 August 2004) is a Jordanian professional footballer who plays as a left-winger for Jordanian Pro League side Shabab Al-Ordon.

 Club career

 Early career

 Born in Zarqa, Hisham began his career at Amman FC, before joining Shabab Al-Ordon.

 Shabab Al-Ordon

 He made his senior debut for Shabab Al-Ordon in 2021 with manager Waseem Al-Bzour giving him an opportunity at the time.

 During the 2024–25 Jordanian Pro League, Hisham contributed to Shabab Al-Ordon's survival by registering a goal against Moghayer Al-Sarhan.

 International career

 Hisham participated with Jordan U-15 at the 2019 WAFF U-15 Championship, registering a goal in the tournament.
 He was the called up to the Jordan U-16's for the 2020 AFC U-16 Championship qualification.

 On 2 January 2025, Hisham was called up to the Jordan national football team for a camp held in Amman.
 Hisham was called up once again to the national team to participate in a training camp held in Doha.